 When difference amount is not 0.00, it means that either you haven’t created all transactions, or some of your transaction amounts are incorrect.
 You’ll need to go through all transactions and compare them with your bank account statements.

-To make this procedure easier, below unreconciled transactions table you’ll see your last reconciled transactions.
-Find those in your bank statement and you’ll have a starting point from which you need to do comparisons.
+To make this procedure easier, under unreconciled transactions table you’ll see your last reconciled transactions.
+Find those in your bank statement and you’ll have a starting point from which you need to start comparing.

 You can add new transactions (“Add transaction” button above) and edit/delete transactions (simply click on a transaction).